 - An automated welcome series that feels personal is what you want.

-First — what is an automated welcome email series?
+What is an automated welcome email series?

 An automated welcome series is a series of emails that are triggered to send automatically when someone subscribes to your email list for the first time.